brillout/wildcard-api/docs/faq.template.md

 !VAR COMPARISON How does RPC compare to GraphQL/REST?
 !VAR POWER Which is more powerful, GraphQL or RPC?

-!VAR DEPLOY Should I develop frontend and backend hand-in-hand?
+!VAR TIGHT_COUPLING Does RPC tightly couple frontend with backend?
 !VAR DEPLOY Should I deploy frontend and backend at the same time?
+!VAR DEVELOP Do I need to develop the frontend hand-in-hand with the backend?
 !VAR VERSIONING How can I do versioning?
-!VAR TIGHT_COUPLING Doesn't RPC tightly couple frontend with backend?

 !VAR OLD RPC is old, why is it being used again?